 “While a surgical mask may be effective in blocking splashes and large-particle droplets, a face mask, by design, does not filter or block very small particles in the air that may be transmitted by coughs, sneezes, or certain medical procedures.
 Surgical masks also do not provide complete protection from germs and other contaminants because of the loose fit between the surface of the face mask and your face.

 An N95 respirator is a respiratory protective device designed to achieve a very close facial fit and very efficient filtration of airborne particles.

 The ‘N95’ designation means that when subjected to careful testing, the respirator blocks at least 95 percent of very small (0.3 micron) test particles.
 If properly fitted, the filtration capabilities of N95 respirators exceed those of face masks.”

 From the Institute of Medicine, on the role of surgical masks (2010):

 “Face masks, including surgical and procedure masks, are loose-fitting coverings of the nose and mouth that are designed to protect the patient from secretions from the nose or mouth of the physician, nurse, or other healthcare professional.
 Face masks are not designed or certified to protect the wearer from exposure to respiratory hazards.”

 From the Ontario SARS Commission Inquiry: Final Report (2006) referencing a study by the Institute of Medicine of the National Academies:

 “The loose fit of most medical masks [i.e., surgical and procedure masks] leaves gaps that could allow substantial contaminant leakage into and from the mask … Medical masks may be used as barriers against disease transmission by fluids, especially blood, and some large droplets, and they are designed to prevent release to the environment of large droplets generated by the wearer.
-They are not designed or approved for purpose of protecting the wearer against entry of infectious aerosolized particles potentially surrounding the wearer and his mask.”
+They are not designed or approved for the purpose of protecting the wearer against entry of infectious aerosolized particles potentially surrounding the wearer and his mask.”